 - d) The accessory dwelling unit shall have an exterior design such that the structure is not changed from the character of a single-family dwelling. - e) There shall be no additional driveway or curb cut providing access to the premises.
 All parking to be off-street. - f) A certificate of occupancy for the accessory family dwelling unit is required, and shall be issued to the owner only, and is not transferable.
 Upon transfer of ownership of the premises, the certificate of occupancy for the accessory dwelling unit shall be null and void.
+The Occupancy Permit shall expire not more than three years after date of issue.

-(Paragraph # 2 added May 10, 2004) - 3.
-Only single-family residences shall hereafter be erected in this district except that two-family dwellings will be permitted when authorized by the Zoning Board of Appeals. - 4.
+(Paragraph # 2 added May 10, 2004and revised May 14, 2007)

+- 3. Only single-family residences shall hereafter be erected in this district except that two-family dwellings will be permitted when authorized by the Zoning Board of Appeals. - 4.
 Any dwelling hereafter erected in this district shall be located on a lot having a continuous frontage of not less than 150 ft. on a street or streets, and an area of not less than 22,500 sq. ft.